Changelog

 • ArgoCD template — Value file paths now use $values/ prefix instead of relative ../../ paths.
 Non-Helm apps (kustomize, raw) continue using single-source spec.source.

-• scripts/upgrade.sh rewritten — Now reads chart references from app-of-apps/values.yaml instead of scanning for Chart.yaml files in wrapper directories.
+• scripts/upgrade.sh rewritten — Now reads chart references from app-of-apps/values-base.yaml instead of scanning for Chart.yaml files in wrapper directories.

 Removed: